How Should AI Safety Benchmarks Benchmark Safety?: Illustrative Studies: From Benchmark Scores to Deployment Risk and Lived Harms

-As shown in Fig.~\ref{fig:statutory_damages}, this estimate is placed in empirical context.
-The blue star marks the illustrative annual liability implied by the benchmark calculation, positioned at the mean ($\mu$) of the log-transformed statutory damages distribution.
-This placement reflects our intent to estimate baseline exposure under typical severity conditions, rather than a worst-case scenario driven by rare, catastrophic awards in the tail.
-This highlights that even a modest benchmark failure rate $B$, when propagated through realistic prevalence, enforcement, and scale factors, can generate nontrivial expected liability.
+As shown in Figure~\ref{fig:statutory_damages}, this estimate is placed in empirical context.
+The blue star marks the illustrative annual liability implied by the benchmark calculation, positioned at the mean $\mu$ of the log-transformed statutory-damages distribution.
+This placement reflects our intent to estimate baseline exposure under typical severity conditions rather than a worst-case scenario driven by rare, catastrophic awards in the tail.
+The calculation illustrates how a modest conditional benchmark failure rate can generate nontrivial expected liability when propagated through prevalence, enforcement, platform-scale, and severity factors.

-This calculation demonstrates the structure of risk translation rather than deployment-ready estimates.
-The specific values depend heavily on application context (customer-facing chatbot versus internal tool), user population characteristics, organizational risk tolerance, and jurisdictional legal frameworks.
-We encourage practitioners to substitute domain-specific values while preserving the methodological framework that helps make implicit assumptions explicit.
+This calculation demonstrates the structure of risk translation rather than providing a deployment-ready estimate.
+In particular, $P(C\mid J)$ is unavailable, and aggregate jailbreak prevalence is used only as an illustrative proxy.
+The specific values also depend heavily on application context, user population, organizational risk tolerance, and jurisdictional legal frameworks.
+We encourage practitioners to substitute domain-specific values while preserving the methodological structure that makes these assumptions explicit.

 \paragraph{Discussion: Reconciling Risk Modeling with AI System Complexity.} Risk modeling in AI safety remains a subject of active debate.
 In the context of system safety,~\citet{dobbe2022system} argues that Probabilistic Risk Assessment (PRA), while standard in some engineering domains, may be inappropriate for AI systems where failures emerge from complex sociotechnical interactions rather than component-level stochasticity.
 This suggests that even well-calibrated benchmark frequencies may provide false assurance if they obscure the constraint-satisfaction structure underlying real-world safety.~\citet{touzet2025role} also emphasizes that safety cases cannot be a substitute for risk modeling, as they do not aim to estimate the likelihood and severity of risks.
 Despite these tensions, recent work continues to operationalize "benchmark risk" using likelihood–severity decompositions (i.e., $Risk = Probability \times Severity$) to conduct risk mitigation calculations in LLM evaluation~\cite{mcgregor2025risk}.
 Meanwhile,~\citet{wisakanto2025adapting} formalizes risk level, mapping likelihood levels (ranging from $10^{-1}$ to $10^{-12}$) against harm severity (ranging from minor incidents to catastrophic outcomes, such as 1 to 500M+ fatalities).